EricLeeaaaaa/facefusion/README.md

     job-list                                      list jobs by status
     job-create                                    create a drafted job
-    job-submit                                    submit a drafted job to become a queued job job-submit-all                                submit all drafted jobs to become a queued jobs job-delete                                    delete a drafted, queued, failed or completed job job-delete-all                                delete all drafted, queued, failed and completed jobs job-add-step                                  add a step to a drafted job
+    job-submit                                    submit a drafted job to become a queued job job-submit-all                                submit all drafted jobs to become queued jobs job-delete                                    delete a drafted, queued, failed or completed job job-delete-all                                delete all drafted, queued, failed and completed jobs job-add-step                                  add a step to a drafted job